Marslevelsafety/Dechapon25/README.md

 Dialect support may vary depending on the version and changes introduced in this repository.

-If you need support for a dialect or syntax that is not currently available, please open an issue with a clear example of the SQL syntax.
+If you require support for a dialect or syntax that is not currently available, please open an issue and include a clear example of the relevant SQL syntax.

 Supported Templates